HIV Prevention Activities-Health Department Based (93.940)

 Credentials/Documentation

 Applicants should document the need for assistance, state the objectives of the project, outline the method of operation, describe the evaluation procedures, and provide a budget with justification of funds requested.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
-This program is excluded from coverage under OMB Circular No. A-87.
+OMB Circular No. A-87 (Revised May 10, 2011) applies to this program.
+2 CFR 200, Subpart E - Cost Principles applies to this program.

 Application Procedure